blagodarin/yttrium/doc/faq.md

 It does compile a bit faster than Boost Test, however, but the difference is not very noticeable, and fast builds aren't the primary property of unit tests.

+Yttrium also uses other Boost facilities, so Boost Test seems a natural choice.

 ## Code style